-If you still do not install Webinoly I recommend you first read the documentation about the installation and that way just by executing a command you can have your web server fully configured.
+If you still do not install Webinoly, I recommend you first read the documentation about the installation.
+That way, just by executing a command, you can have your web server fully configured.

-If you decided to do a manual installation, although it is not the recommended option, it will allow you to choose in a personalized way which packages are installed and configured on your server.
+If you decided to do a manual installation it would allow you to choose which packages are installed and configured on your server.

 sudo stack -html